schets/schets.github.io/_posts/2015-6-21-Slab-Allocator.md

 <img src="{{site.baseurl}}/images/big-bench-copy-ns.png"/>

 Awesome!
-Compacting the data has a pretty big effect on the
+Compacting the data has a serious effect on the access times!

-While the trees built by copying into a compact representation have significantly lower access times, the trees built using the free list have much higher access times.
+Unfortunately, all isn't well in free list land.
+The trees built with free lists

 #Downsides

 The main downside of this allocator is that it can't return memory to the system until destruction, and as a result can't share memory with other allocators.
-In the previous section, the performance discrepancy between the malloc and the free list was because malloc can reuse the freed memory to build the other trees <a href="#fn2" id="ref2">[2]</a>.
+In the previous section, the performance discrepancy between the malloc and the free list was because malloc can reuse the freed memory to build the other trees <a href="#fn3" id="ref3">[3]</a>.
-The free lists, on the other hand, have a lot of memory sitting around doing sitting around taking up cache space
+The free lists, on the other hand, have a lot of memory sitting around doing sitting around taking up cache space.

 <hr></hr>

+<font size=2 id="fn1">1.
+The time to execute a single instruction is often less than one cycle - modern x64 processors utilize pipelines, out of order execution, and multiple execution units to increase the number of instructions executed per cycle, and decrease time to execute an instruction.<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></font>

-<sup id="fn1">1. ```list_free``` and ```list_malloc``` each execute 6 instructions, have one *very* predictable branch, and rarely leave the L1 cache.
-The time spent in such a function will be heavily influenced by other factors, like the current state of the pipeline, out of order engine, etc. Etiher way, it probably won't take a significant amount of time (the benchmark loops/branchs took a much large amount of time that then allocations).<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup>
+<font size=2 id="fn2">2. ```list_free``` and ```list_malloc``` each execute 6 instructions, have one *very* predictable branch, and rarely leave the L1 cache.
+The time spent in such a function will be heavily influenced by other factors, like the current state of the pipeline, OoO, etc. Etiher way, it probably won't take a significant amount of time (the benchmark loops/branchs took a much larger amount of time than then allocations).<a href="#ref2" title="Jump back to footnote 2 in the text.">↩</a></font>

-<sup id="fn1">2.
+<font size=2 id="fn3">3.
 The discrepancy is also a result of the implementation.
 Each tree of the sequence is built and pruned before the next, meaning that malloc can share the pruned memory.
-If each tree was built, and then each tree pruned, malloc performs similarly to the free list<a href="#ref2" title="Jump back to footnote 2 in the text.">↩</a></sup>
+If each tree was built, and then each tree pruned, malloc performs similarly to the free list.
+On the other hand, if the plain free-list solution shares a list between all of the trees, it has notably better performance<a href="#ref3" title="Jump back to footnote 3 in the text.">↩</a></font>